devhammed/lumilearn-wallet/README.md

 The project uses the database for models, cache, locks, sessions and queue jobs storage system to simplify the installation.

-You need to create MySQL databases for both development and testing environments e.g `lumilearn_wallet` for develop and `lumilearn_wallet_test` for testing.
+You need to create MySQL databases for both development and testing environments e.g `lumilearn_wallet` and `lumilearn_wallet_test`.

 Then run the following commands: